 The Lottery’s first draw game, Lotto, launched on January 22, 1992, with a $2 million starting jackpot.
 Pick 3 followed on August 31, offering daily draws.
 Powerball arrived in March 1995.

-By statute, the Louisiana Lottery must transfer 35 percent of all revenue to state programs, and as a result it ranks first among U.S. lotteries in the percentage of revenue transferred to its government.
+By statute, the Louisiana Lottery must transfer 35 percent of all revenue to state programs, and as a result it ranks second among U.S. lotteries in the percentage of revenue transferred to its government.

 Originally, Lottery proceeds were sent to the state’s General Fund.
 In 2003, voters approved another constitutional amendment to dedicate Lottery proceeds to the Minimum Foundation Program, which funds K-12 public education in the state.
 The change was effective July 1, 2004.
-In addition, the first $500,000 in annual lottery proceeds are earmarked for the Louisiana Department of Health and Hospitals-Office of Behavioral Health to fund problem gambling programs.
+In addition, the first $500,000 in annual lottery proceeds are earmarked for the Louisiana Department of Health and Hospitals Office of Behavioral Health to fund problem gambling programs.